-In order to internationalize your extension you must mark the strings for internationalization.
-You can find out how to do this by reading Translating CKAN.
+In order to internationalize your extension you must mark its strings for internationalization.
+See also Translating CKAN.

-In this tutorial we are assuming that you have read the Writing extensions tutorial.
+This tutorial assumes that you have read the Writing extensions tutorial.

 We will create a simple extension to demonstrate the translation of strings inside extensions.
 After running: